Dachstein Formation: The bedded limestone

-Palaeogeography and stucture
+Palaeogeography and structure

 The sequence was deposited on the NW margin of the Alpine Tethys.
 The Dachstein reefs fringed the lagoons of the inner Dachstein platform and they generally faced the open oceanic basin to the south.

-The rock units overlying the Dachstein carbonates generally sit uncomformably on the carbonates and at many places the Triassic-Jurassic boundary is missing because of the stratigraphic gap.
-Various reasons have been suggested to explain why the deposition of Dachstein carbonates ceased, amongst the mechanisms suggested are (a) a tectonically-driven platform drowning event terminating shallow marine platform sedimentation (the onset of extensional tectonics) (b) a cessation of carbonate production due to emergence caused by a significant sea level fall (c) changes in ocean chemistry caused by the end-Triassic extinction which led to a change in carbonate production and the ecological collapse of reefs.
+The rock units overlying the Dachstein carbonates generally sit unconformably on the carbonates and at many places the Triassic-Jurassic boundary is missing because of the stratigraphic gap.
+Various reasons have been suggested to explain why the deposition of Dachstein carbonates ceased, amongst the mechanisms suggested are (a) a tectonically driven platform drowning event terminating shallow marine platform sedimentation (the onset of extensional tectonics) (b) a cessation of carbonate production due to emergence caused by a significant sea level fall (c) changes in ocean chemistry caused by the end-Triassic extinction which led to a change in carbonate production and the ecological collapse of reefs.

 In the field the Dachstein limestones commonly show broad open flexures on the scale of hundreds of metres.
 Detailed lithological and palaeontological examination shows that there is significant repetition of units indicating that the sequence is built of a pile of near-horizontal thrust sheets, although there is very limited disturbance along the contact between the sheets and they are not intensely folded.

 Parts of the Dachstein Platform are now preserved in various tectonic units disrupted during the Alpine orogeny, significant elements occur in the Austroalpine nappes of the Northern Limestone Alps, other parts are in the Transdanubian Mountains of Hungary and the Julian Alps.